 Empower Generations is committed to the meaningful engagement of its educational partners in the development of the LCAP.
 For the annual update, feedback from families, learners, community members, board members, learners, and Empower Generations staff and leadership was utilized to evaluate program effectiveness and address the state priorities.
-Upon careful examination of the input received, action steps under Empower Generations' three existing goals were maintained, expanded or modified to further learner achievement and continue the development of program offerings.
+Upon careful examination of the input received action steps under Empower Generations' three existing goals were maintained, expanded, or modified to further learner achievement and continue the development of program offerings.

-During the 2021-22 school year, school events were held over the course of the year that allowed opportunity for school staff and families to connect regarding the school program.
+During the 2022-23 school year, school events were held over the course of the year that allowed opportunities for school staff and families to connect regarding the school program.
 Informal feedback was also received by families through monthly learning period meetings and at schoolwide events.
 Additionally, monthly EL collaborations with the EL coordinators across iLEAD Schools provided the opportunity for sharing ideas gathered from facilitator and family feedback on how to improve the English learner program.
 The initial WASC visit occurred in the fall of 2021 and focus groups (including parents, learners, school staff, leadership, and other community members) met to reflect on their self-study prior to the visit.
 Feedback was also received from the WASC visit itself.

-Twice a year, learners and staff completed the iLEAD Comprehensive Growth Card, a measure of learner growth in the Schoolwide Learner Outcomes, as well as their progress towards academic and social-emotional goals.
-Additionally, staff and leadership meetings were held monthly to discuss the program, learner progress, and gather/reflect on suggestions for improvements.
+Twice a year, learners and staff complete the iLEAD Comprehensive Growth Card, a measure of learner growth in the Schoolwide Learner Outcomes, as well as their progress toward academic and social-emotional goals.
+Additionally, staff and leadership meetings were held monthly to discuss the program, and learner progress, and gather/reflect on suggestions for improvements.
 Parent and learner surveys regarding aspects of the program were sent in the spring of 2022 to solicit feedback.
 These surveys addressed specific aspects of the LCAP (the eight state priorities for the creation of potential action steps).
 Various learner clubs allowed opportunities for discussion and feedback.
-Additionally, in the spring of 2022, iLEAD Schools' Equity Task Force also conducted listening sessions and/or facilitated surveys of staff, leadership and learners.
+Additionally, in the spring of 2022, the Equity Task Force also conducted listening sessions and/or facilitated surveys of staff, leadership, and learners.

-Monthly board meetings were held virtually with the opportunity for anyone from the public to attend (including staff, parents and learners).
-On June 23, 2022, a public hearing was held for additional feedback before the LCAP was board approved on June 30, 2022.
+Monthly board meetings were held with the opportunity for anyone from the public to attend (including staff, parents, and learners).